 As a junior at Madras she averaged 12.2 points, 5.6 rebounds, 3.8 assists and 2.6 steals per game.
 Scott helped lead the White Buffaloes to a 21-8 record and advance to the Oregon 4A State Semifinals.
 Scott scored 12 points in a semifinal loss to Cascade and tallied 17 against Henley in the state's third-place game.
 Scott averaged 14 points per game in the OSAA state championship tournament and was named to the 2011 Oregon State Championship Tournament first team.
 She also earned Class 4A All-State second team honors after her junior campaign.
 The guard also claimed first team All-Tri-Valley Conference accolades in 2011.

 As a freshman, Scott earned Intermountain Conference Honorable Mention Team honors.

 During summer 2011 Scott showcased her skills at tournaments in Chicago and the End of the Trail Tournament in Oregon City, Ore., as Team Concept earned first-place honors.
 Scott chose NM State over Oregon State, San Diego State, SMU, Pepperdine, San Francisco, Santa Clara, Portland and Utah State.

 Personal: Scott was born Apr.
 6, 1994 in Bend, Oregon.
 She is the daughter of James and Amy Scott.
-She plans to major in criminal justice.
+She is majoring in criminal justice.